psychotimmy/picomz-80k/README.md

 Release 1.2.4 introduced the ability (F6 key) to toggle between the UK and Japanese CGROMs on the MZ-80K.

-Release 2.0.0 introduced MZ-80A emulation
+Release 2.0.0 introduced MZ-80A emulation (selected by holding down button A at power on)

-## Instructions for rebuilding Pico MZ-80KA (see also the documentation subdirectory)
+## Instructions for rebuilding the Pico MZ-80K/A (see also the documentation subdirectory)

 ### Pre-requisites for Raspberry Pi OS (Debian Bookworm)